izzy2lost/UnrealEngineUWP/README.md

 ##Note from EmmettJnr##

-* UWP now builds to D3D12 only.
+* UWP now uses D3D12 by default.
 SM4 support is gone in UE 4.24.
 UWP on xbox one requires D3D12 to use SM5.

 * Deployment from VS2017 works.
 It may be necessary to select Windows SDK 10.0.17134.0 in UWP project settings.
+Currently requires VS2019 to be installed (needs fixing to use VS2017 toolchain).

 * UWP32 is probably broken.
 Up in the air whether it needs fixing.

 * Live functionality is probably completely broken.
 Old BCrypt module is removed and encryption code may need updating.

+* D3D11 with SM5 should technically work on Windows but the code might need modifying / testing to get it going.

 ##Note from EvoPulseGaming##